logo

 HTTPExceptionlink | top

-There is HTTPException class, based from Exception, which is used for stopping handler with right http status.
-There is possible two scenarios.
+There is the HTTPException class, based on Exception, which is used for stopping a handler with the correct HTTP status.
+There are two possible scenarios:

-You want to stop with specific HTTP status code, and handler from application was used to generate right response.
+You want to stop with a specific HTTP status code, and a handler from the application will be used to generate the correct response.

 @app.route("/some/url")